”Dead girl walking”, the boys say in the hall

 - Dysfunctional family dynamic

-- Professions and careers that promote being thin and weight loss, such as ballet and modeling
+- Professions and careers that promote being thin and weight loss, such as ballet and modelling

 - Family and childhood traumas: childhood sexual abuse, severe trauma